Going underground in Slovenia ... to prepare for outer space

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DIVACA: In Slovenia´s dramatically beautiful Karst region, six astronauts have been put through their paces for future missions -- not in a flashy futuristic space centre but deep underground in the area´s network of cold, dark and muddy caves.
+DIVACA, SLOVENIA: In Slovenia’s dramatically beautiful Karst region, six astronauts have been put through their paces for future missions — not in a flashy futuristic space centre but deep underground in the area´s network of cold, dark and muddy caves.

 This Wednesday they emerged blinking into the light after swapping their space suits for caving gear and spending six full days underground in the UNESCO-listed Skocjan cave system.